-Homily (Reflection) for Friday of the Twenty-First Week in Ordinary Time (I) (01st September, 2017) on the Gospel
+Homily (Reflection) for Friday of the Twenty-First Week in Ordinary Time (II) (31st August, 2018) on the Gospel

 Topic: Never forget the oil.

-Jesus is the light of the world.
-Whoever follows Him will not walk in darkness, but will have the light of life, cf. Jn 8:12.
-9:5.12:46).
-He is the true light that enlightens everybody, cf. Jn 1:9.
+Jesus said, “I am the light of the world; he who follows me will not walk in darkness, but will have the light of life” (Jn 8:12; cf. Jn 9:5.12:46).
+He is the true light that enlightens every man/woman, cf. Jn 1:9.
 God has called us out of darkness into His marvellous light, cf. 1Pt 2:9.
 Every Christian is a son/daughter of light and of the day, and not of the night or of darkness, cf. 1Thes 5:5.
-His followers are “the light of the world” (Matt 5:14).
+His disciples are “the light of the world” (Matt 5:14).
 Despite all these, Jesus warns “be careful lest the light in you be darkness” (Lk 11:35).

 Both the wise and the foolish have their lamps.
 They all became drowsy and slept.
 However, when they were called to meet the bridegroom, it became clear who is who.
 Truly, God “has qualified us to share in the inheritance of the saints in light”, cf. Col 1:12.
 But for one to be admitted, he/she must carry also the oil, one’s good deeds, cf. Eph 5:8-10.
 We are urged to become sons and daughters of light now by believing in Him, cf. Jn 12:35-36.
 Whoever fails is condemned like the foolish bridesmaids, cf. Mk 16:16; Jn 3:18-19.
 Lamp without oil is useless; it cannot give light, cf. Matt 5:15.